Visit all the seven Emirates

 Enjoy a weekend trip to Musandam in the sultanate of Oman.

 Fujairah – الفجيرة

-Fujairah is the only emirate that is located on the east coast.
-It is almost completely mountainous.
+Fujairah is the only emirate that is located at the east coast and is almost completely mountainous.

-The Hajar Mountains that divide the United Arab Emirates in two territories has kept Fujairah separated from the rest of the country.
+The Hajar Mountains that divide the United Arab Emirates into two territories has kept Fujairah separated from the rest of the country.

 Fujairah is an emirate with remarkable beauty, long sand beaches and majestic mountain ranges.

 Enjoy several water sports like yachting, surfing, diving and deep sea fishing, which take place all year round.

 Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, and Ras Al Khaimah are all connected by the Sheikh Mohammed Bin Zayed Road E311.

 In Dubai City, the metro, Dubai Tram and Palm Jumeirah Monorail connect specific parts of the city.